KhalHuntsman/flask-full-crud-api-lab/README.md

 ## General project notes

-Project passed through ChatGPT to identify logic issues, validate RESTful behavior, and assist in drafting this README.md file.
+Project passed through ChatGPT to identify logic issues, validate RESTful behavior, and assist in refining validation and error-handling patterns.
 The README.md was reviewed and edited for clarity, consistency, and alignment with lab requirements prior to submission.